Current Status of Corporate Governance

 - Systems to ensure that the Directors of the Company and its subsidiaries execute their duties efficiently

 As the basis for systems that ensure the Directors execute their duties efficiently, the Board of Directors holds a regular meeting once a month, and at other times as necessary.
-In addition, the Company determines assignment of responsibilities for management and clarifies the approving authorities including those of subsidiaries to enhance the efficiency of decision-making.
+In addition, the Company determines assignment of responsibilities for management and clarifies the approving authorities including those of subsidiaries, and transfer of authority to executive departments, with an aim to enhance the efficiency of decision-making.
 Also, through the introduction of the Executive Officer system, the Company endeavors to accelerate the execution of business activities.

 - Systems for reporting to the Company of matters related to the execution of duties by Directors of the Company’s subsidiaries